openalea/openalea/core/README.txt

 OpenAlea.Core
 -------------

-OpenAlea.Core provides :
+OpenAlea.Core is able to :
-   - OpenAlea Package Manager
-   - DataFlow construction
+   - Distover and manage packages and logical components
+   - build and evaluate dataflow
+   - Generate final applications

 It doesn't include any GUI interface (See OpenAlea.Visualea for that).